-This exhibition focuses on distinct perceptions of time-phenomenological, empirical, political, and fictional.
-Contemporary artists from Africa, the Americas, Asia, and Europe map the show into five areas of multimedia installations that examine cultural differences in the construction of time.
+This exhibition focuses on distinct perceptions of time-phenomenological, empirical, political, and fictional-in the work of contemporary artists from Africa, the Americas, Asia, and Europe.
+The show is organized into five areas of multimedia installations that examine cultural differences in the construction of time.